infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 use InfinumLibsVendor\EightshiftLibs\Helpers\Components;
 ```

-If we take a deeper look into the `render` method, we'll see that for the `$component` parameter we can pass `component's name or the full path (ending with .php)`, and since the Wrapper is outside of the `components` or `custom` folder, we have to use `wrapper.php` combined with `Components::getProjectPaths('blocksDestinationWrapper')` for the `$parentPath` parameter.
+If we take a deeper look into the `render` method, we'll see that for the `$component` parameter we can pass the _component's name or the full path (ending with .php)_, and since the Wrapper is outside of the `components` or `custom` folder, we have to use `wrapper.php` combined with `Components::getProjectPaths('blocksDestinationWrapper')` for the `$parentPath` parameter.

 ```php
 echo Components::render(